 Before we continue with the price examples of what food and other things cost in Iceland, you should know that some things are actually free of charge.
 The best things in Iceland are free of charge!

 - For example, visiting natural landmarks is FREE in Iceland, – there are no National Park fees or similar.

 - There are quite some natural hot tubs in Iceland that are free to use for everyone.
 Note that most of them require some hiking.

 - Another thing that is free of charge in Iceland is drinking water.
 Tap water is really tasty, so don’t forget to pack your reusable water bottle to Iceland.
 You can also ask for tap water at the restaurants and normally they don’t charge for it.

 - There are no toll roads in Iceland, so all the roads are free of charge.
-The only place where you need to pay (at the time of writing) is Hvalfudor Tunnel, North of Reykjavik, and it costs 1000 ISK.
-However, you can also choose to drive around the fjord and skip the tunnel altogether.
+The only place where you need to pay (at the time of writing) is Vaðlageiðargöng Tunnel, near Akureyri, and it costs 1,500 ISK for a regular car.
+However, you can also choose to drive through the mountains (in summer, just 10-15 minutes extra) and skip the tunnel altogether.

 - There are also some free attractions.
 Here you can read more about free things to do in Reykjavik.

 LEARN MORE: Top Places to Visit in Iceland

 How expensive is it to rent a car in Iceland